 Frequently Asked Questions

-Dr. Burns works with different interpretation agencies for patients who do not speak English.
+Dr. Burns works with an interpretation and translation service for patients who do not speak English.
 An additional fee is applied for interpretation services.

 There are several benefits to doing private pay rather than using insurance: